2018 Mercedes-Benz S560e plug-in hybrid joins updated S-Class range

 After revealing the updated S-Class range in April, Mercedes debuted the S560e on Tuesday at the 2017 Frankfurt Motor Show.

-With Mercedes' third-generation hybrid unit at its core, the 2018 S560e is capable of going roughly 30 miles on pure battery power.
+With Mercedes' third-generation hybrid unit at its core, the 2018 S560e is capable of going roughly 30 miles on pure battery power, at least on the European test cycle.
+A U.S. EPA rating would likely be somewhere in the mid-20s, against 14 miles for the outgoing 500e (sold in North America as the 550e).

+Most importantly, Mercedes was able to increase the lithium-ion battery pack's output to 13.5 kilowatt-hours over the previous 8.7 kwh, but keep it the same size.
+The battery now comes from parent company Daimler directly, as well.

 In electric mode, the car has 120 horsepower on tap.
 Adding the power of the gasoline V-6 and you're looking at something closer to 487 hp.

-Most importantly, Mercedes was able to increase the lithium-ion battery pack's output to 13.5 kilowatt-hours over the outgoing S500e's 13.3 kwh, but keep it the same size.
-The battery now comes from parent company Daimler directly, as well.

 ALSO READ: 2018 Mercedes-Benz S-Class first drive review: relaxation chamber